atanvarno69/atan-nuclear-science/README.md

 * [Uranium fuel cell](https://wiki.factorio.com/Uranium_fuel_cell)

 All recipes with a uranium ingredient are altered to double their crafting time to account for the centrifuge's improved crafting speed.

 ## Compatibility

 This mod is designed to be used with [Any Planet Start](https://mods.factorio.com/mod/any-planet-start), though it can be used stand alone.
 When the technology Planet discovery Nauvis exists, the technology Uranium mining is altered to require it.

 ## But why?

 When starting the game elsewhere, Nauvis feels out of place as there is little reason to go there for game progression.
 This mod makes Nauvis more like the other planets, providing its own science pack that is required to get to Aquilo and beyond.

 ## Credits

 The uranium science pack graphics are taken from [Space Age Science Packs](https://mods.factorio.com/mod/sa-science-packs), by [ArchEzekiel](https://mods.factorio.com/user/ArchEzekiel), released under the [MIT license](https://opensource.org/licenses/MIT).

+Russian translation provided by [RaulMoreau](https://mods.factorio.com/user/RaulMoreau).